 - Read it once carefully at the outset, and spend some time making an outline or notes of what you need to do to be successful at the task as it’s written.
-If anything about the exercise problem is unclear, go back and ask for a clarification if you can.
+If anything about the exercise problem is unclear, go back and ask for clarification if you can.
 Then get to work on the exercise as written, not this checklist.
 Make frequent git commits – losing work stinks!

 - When you’re “done” with the exercise, before you move on to the rest of the checklist, read the exercise problem again.
 If you have time to catch any remaining issues, do that first.

-- When you’re done with the exercise, go back and remove any undone “to do” notes and comments that include dead code or are otherwise ugly.
+- When you’re done with the exercise, go back and remove any undone “to-do” notes and comments that include dead code or are otherwise ugly.

-- If it makes sense for the standard of the code you’re working on, document each function, or at least the non-trivial ones, with a short comment about what it does, what it takes as input and returns, etc. Along with this, make sure your names (variables, functions, event handlers, etc.) are descriptive of what they do. “function foo” may be cute in a tutorial, but production code uses descriptive names.
+- If it makes sense for the standard of the code you’re working on, document each function, or at least the non-trivial ones, with a short comment about what it does, what it takes as input and returns, etc. Also, make sure your names (variables, functions, event handlers, etc.) are descriptive of what they do. “function foo” may be cute in a tutorial, but production code uses descriptive names.

-- Have you handled errors that might arise, especially from things like database calls, Ajax API calls, file operations and the like?
+- Have you handled errors that might arise, especially from things like database calls, Ajax API calls, file operations, and the like?
 Are your error messages descriptive, and, if appropriate, do they tell the user how to recover from the error?

 - Does your editor have code formatting, or do you have a code linter installed?
 If so, commit your code first to save your work, then run it!
 Anything you can do to improve the formatting of your code at this point is a win.

 - Anything you DON’T have time for, don’t sweat it.
-Now back in the README you could maybe have a section:
+Now back in the README, you could maybe have a section:

 ## Next Steps / Future Stories:

-* Demo to team.
+* Demo to the team.